aerospike/aerospike-client-nodejs/doc/client.md

 The `config` variable is an instance of the client [Configuration](configuration.md), which needs to be populated and passed to `aerospike.client()`.

-With a new client, you can then use any of the methods specified below.
+With a new client, you can use any of the methods specified below:

 - [Methods](#methods)
   - [batch_exists()](#batch_exists)